top of page

 Inform voters of the freedoms they will lose if the MAGA movement wins.
 Voters need to know who stands to gain and who will suffer if an openly fascistic candidate, with the support of nearly all electeds in his party, prevails.
 We can expect the loss of rights, more corruption, more pollution, degradation of government services, loss of Medicare and Social Security, imposition of a state-sponsored religion, criminalizing of peaceful protest, further restrictions on voting - in essence a locking in of authoritarian, anti-democratic power with virtually no accountability.
 Kudos to The Atlantic for sounding an appropriate level of alarm by devoting their January issue to the consequences of a Trump victory; we need more of this type of reporting.
 Threats to our democracy and well-being demand constant attention from all media until they are common knowledge.

 Abandon false equivalence between traditional and fascistic candidates.
-For example, treating traditional Joe Biden and fascistic Donald Trump as having comparable but different visions for America is a distortion.
-Falsely making Biden’s gaffes out to be as monumental as Trump’s coup attempt, election lies, sexual assault, or fascist plans normalizes the obscene and boosts an unqualified candidate.
+For example, treating traditional Kamala Harris and fascistic Donald Trump as having comparable but different visions for America is a distortion.
+It was a mistake for newsrooms to falsely make Biden’s gaffes out to be as monumental as Trump’s coup attempt, election lies, sexual assault, or fascist plans.
+Maintaining this false equivalence now that Harris is at the top of the Democratic ticket normalizes the obscene and boosts an anti-democracy candidate..
 As Robert Reich wrote ahead of the 2022 midterms: "It is dangerous to believe that ‘balanced journalism’ gives equal weight to liars and to truth-tellers, to those intent on destroying democracy and those seeking to protect it…"

 Expose candidates who foment political violence.
 Normalizing politicians who tell xenophobic and racist lies about pivotal issues increases the likelihood of political violence.
 One purpose of telling election lies is to foment unrest ahead of November that could have a chilling effect on turnout.
 Intimidation is likely to play a role as voters head to the polls and beleaguered election workers try to do their jobs.
 Clearly name and condemn all forms of violence and intimidation directed at public officials and groups historically suppressed from exercising full voting rights.

 Call out lies and bad behavior in every piece of reporting.
-Any reporting that ignores a candidate’s history of criminality or their attempts to destroy American democracy is disrespectful to the public.
+Any reporting that ignores a candidate’s history of lies and criminality, or their attempts to destroy American democracy, is disrespectful to the public.
 70% of Republican voters do not believe Joe Biden won the 2020 election because the MAGA wing of the Republican party lies to America.
-You make these lies seem legitimate by focusing on polling, instead of exploring why so many people are misinformed.
-You render the reprehensible acceptable whenever you report on Trump’s primary performances as though he’s just another candidate, without including the breadth of his disqualifying behavior - that a judge determined he raped someone, that he’s been found liable for massive fraud, and his COVID pandemic failures that cost hundreds of thousands of American lives.
+You make these lies seem legitimate, and their impact tolerable, by ignoring them to focus on polls and predictions.
+You render the reprehensible acceptable whenever you report on Trump as though he’s just another candidate, without including the breadth of his disqualifying behavior–that a judge determined he raped someone, that he’s been found liable for massive fraud, and his COVID pandemic failures that cost hundreds of thousands of American lives..

 Prominently cover the Big Lie-fueled attack on election legitimacy and voting rights.
 Comprehensively describe and condemn threats to free and fair elections and the peaceful transfer of power.
 MAGA Republicans are strategically lying so they can make it harder to vote and ignore the will of the people if they lose.
 Their election fraud lies create public distrust, manufacturing public outcry that is then used as pretense to pass baseless voter suppression laws.
 Don’t indulge this anti-American attack.
 You have a moral imperative to speak accurately about strategies to derail our electoral infrastructure.
 Do not run from this responsibility, as CNN did under Chris Licht.